Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Self organizing maps

 Figure~\ref{Fig:fig_som} demonstrates this process, whereby an input dataset $X$, containing $n+1$ sources, is used to train a SOM.
 Each source $X_{j}$ is tagged with $m+1$ parameters $\epsilon$, which are used to train the 2D map.
 After training, the sample can be visualized in one parameter (which may or may not have been used during training) by projecting said parameter onto the SOM.

-SOMs have been shown to be particularly useful in calibrating redshift distributions and accessing color space match in the photometric and spectroscopic samples \citep{Carles2020, Wright2020KIDS450, Hildebrandt2021KIDS, Oleksandra2021, Benjamin2023,Jafariyazani2023}.
+SOMs have been shown to be particularly useful in calibrating redshift distributions and accessing color space match in the photometric and spectroscopic samples \citep{Carles2020, Wright2020KIDS450, Hildebrandt2021KIDS, Oleksandra2021, Benjamin2023, Jafariyazani2023}.
 This is possible because, in addition to photometric data, features from the calibration spectroscopic sample can also be projected onto the SOM.
-Thanks to this, one can directly identify the cells occupied by both photometric and spectroscopic samples with similar properties.
+Thanks to this, we can directly identify the cells occupied by both photometric and spectroscopic samples with similar properties.

 The cells showing significant deviations between photometric and spectroscopic redshifts indicate the types of galaxies for which the derived photo-$z$ are estimated poorly or the spec-$z$ is not well sampled in the cell.
-Identifying and removing such cells can help to refine the sample, or be used to single out potential candidates for spectroscopic follow-up to improve the parameter constraints.
+Identifying and removing such cells can help to refine the sample.
+They may also be used to single out potential candidates for spectroscopic follow-up to improve the parameter constraints.
 Therefore, the SOM can be utilized not only to identify a comprehensive representative calibration sample but also to discern clustering among similar galaxies within the feature space, based on their photometric data.

-In this paper, we use the \texttt{SOMOCLU}\footnote{https://somoclu.readthedocs.io/en/stable/download.html} \citep[][]{somoclu2017} Python package for training SOMs on large data sets.
-SOMs can be computationally intensive to train, and SOMOCLU is a highly efficient, parallel, and distributed algorithm to train such maps.
+In this work, we use the \texttt{SOMOCLU}\footnote{\url{https://somoclu.readthedocs.io/en/stable/download.html}} \citep[][]{somoclu2017} Python package for training SOMs on large data sets.
+We note that SOMs can be computationally intensive to train and SOMOCLU is a highly efficient, parallel, and distributed algorithm to train such maps.